alexteghipco/brainSurfer/README.md

 - Are you tired of being unable to retrieve information about a cluster?
 Now you can do it with one click.
 This GUI will give you all the stats you could want about a cluster in your currently selected overlay.
 It will also let you edit the colors of clusters individually.
 Where else can you do that?! *click the 'edit clusters' button in appearance settings then click 'cluster size' or 'mean data' buttons; table on the far right contains spatial information about clusters that can be copied into excel; overlay can be saved as presented (either including or excluding any color changes)*

 *Remove individual clusters*
-- You made a functional ROI at the most liberal threshold you could stomach, but you know how there's that pesky 3-voxel cluster in the frontal lobe that keeps showing up?
-Use the cluster GUI to delete specific clusters from your overlays! *'delete' deletes the currently selected cluster shown in teal, 'delete all except' deletes all clusters except the currently selected one; 'change color' allows you to change the color of the selected cluster.*
+- Use the cluster GUI to delete specific clusters from your overlays! *'delete' deletes the currently selected cluster shown in teal, 'delete all except' deletes all clusters except the currently selected one; 'change color' allows you to change the color of the selected cluster.*

-*Robust smoothing options*
+*Smoothing options*
 - You can smooth your overlay using a number of different options.
 You can try smoothing exclusively the borders of clusters in your overlay, although this often produces little perceptual difference.
 Alternatively, you can smooth all thresholded values in your overlay.
 In either case, smoothing can be applied either to those values only, and therefore not extent the borders of the overlay, or it can be applied to the neighborhood of every vertex, which would include vertices outside the current cluster boundaries, producing a 'bleeding' of the overlay into new vertices. *see smoothing options.
 Tick either values OR neighborhood; tick either border OR thresholded; choose the area that will be smoothed in terms of the number of surrounding vertices per vertex, and the steps (# of times averaging will be repeated)*

 *Flexible screenshot options*
 - Tired of only being able to take screenshots of predetermined rotations of your brain?
 Me too!
 Take a screenshot at the current location of the brain, or take a number of screenshots at predetermined locations that will be put into one tidy folder.
 No more screenshot mess. *click screenshot to take a single screenshot at current camera position; click screenshots to take several screenshots at predetermined camera positions and put them in a directory within the current working directory*
+- You can also take screenshots of all overlays that you've loaded (automatically, one by one) *see batch screenshots in the settings menu options*

 *Modulate transparency of a subset of data in the overlay*
 - Tired of not being able to show "less significant" results?
 What's a p-value, anyway?!
 Use a third threshold to generate an opacity gradient between values surviving this threshold but not passing the other thresholds you've already set.
 Then, apply a linear opacity gradient to this range of data.
 Note, technically you can choose a more stringent threshold here, in which case an opacity gradient will be applied to values between this threshold and the limits of the map.